Christine from North Carolina asked: Why did Jesus tell people not to let others know what He had done for them?

 This is an excellent and important question.
 There are times when Jesus performed a miracle and then told people to remain quiet about it.
 Some people use that to wrongly try to prove that Jesus never claimed to be God.

-When you take a close look at the times did that, you'll generally see two contexts in which Jesus tells people not to report who He is and what He has done.
+When you take a close look at the times when Jesus did that, you'll generally see two contexts in which He tells people not to report who He is and what He has done.
 That happened early in His ministry and very late in His ministry.

 An example from His early ministry is the healing of the leper in Matthew 8:2-4, Mark 1:40-45, and Luke 5:12-16.
 Mark is especially helpful in providing Jesus’ attitude toward healings at the time.